 Places To Do Business

 The City of Burnaby is rapidly gaining an international reputation as a desirable location for a variety of high technology companies and light industry.
-Many leading edge firms now call Burnaby home.
-And we continue to grow.
+Many leading edge firms now call Burnaby home, and we continue to grow.
 Burnaby has a range of established clusters in growing industry sectors such as:

 - Information technology/communications/wireless

-(BCIT, Simon Fraser University) - Environmental technology/services
+(BCIT, Simon Fraser University, Trauma Tech, Vancouver Animation School) - Environmental technology/services

 Our business success speaks to the quality of our community and civic infrastructure and to our access to the universities and highly trained labour force.
-By protecting our natural environment, providing for parks and open space and building quality community services and facilities, Burnaby has created a safe, desirable and healthy community in which to live, work and play.
+By protecting our natural environment, providing for parks and open space and building quality community services and facilities, Burnaby has created a safe, desirable and healthy community in which to live, learn, work and play.

 As part of its overall growth direction, the Official Community Plan also makes provision for four (4) town centres, 16 high amenity business centre areas in the City, and 13 Urban Villages.